-The Medical Baseline Program, also known as Medical Baseline Allowance, is an assistance program for residential customers who have special energy needs due to qualifying medical conditions.
-The program includes two different kinds of help:
+The Medical Baseline Program, also known as Medical Baseline Allowance, is an assistance program for residential customers who depend on power for certain medical needs.
+Learn more in a short video.

 Residential customers enrolled in the Medical Baseline Program and on any tiered rates (e.g., E-1, EM, or E-TOU-C) receive an additional allotment of energy every month at the lowest price available on their rate.
 This is called the Baseline Allowance.

-In the interest of safety, PG&E may need to turn off power to communities served by electric lines in or running through high fire-threat areas when gusty winds and dry conditions, combined with a heightened fire risk, threaten a portion of the electric system.
-This is called a Public Safety Power Shutoff.
+In the interest of safety, PG&E may need to turn off power to communities served by electric lines in or running through high fire-threat areas during severe weather.
+This is called a Public Safety Power Shutoff (PSPS).

-Extreme weather threats can change quickly.
+Severe weather threats can change quickly.
 Our goal, dependent on weather, is to send customer alerts at 48 hours, 24 hours and just prior to shutting off power.
 We will do so through automated calls, texts and emails.
 Notifications are sent by phone, text and email, based on your contact preferences.

-Medical Baseline customers may receive extra notifications as part of this outreach which may include additional phone calls or a door knock to ensure they're aware and can make preparations to stay safe.
+Medical Baseline customers will receive extra notifications as part of this outreach, which may include additional phone calls or a door-bell ring to ensure they're aware and can prepare to stay safe.
 It is important that Medical Baseline customers acknowledge receipt of a notification by answering the phone and speaking or replying to the text message.

 Some examples of qualifying medical conditions include: